Skip to content

 • Clearly lists their rates so customers can see they’re competitively priced, even before requesting an estimate

-Action Electrical is the only site on this list with project case studies, which are incredibly useful for potential customers.
+The Action Electrical website has project case studies, which are incredibly useful for potential customers.
 These pages have high-quality photos of completed work and detailed information about each job.

 • Has a Careers section listing open positions and reasons to work at the company